TSH receptor stimulating antibody; Thyroid stimulating immunoglobulin; Hypothyroidism - TSI; Hyperthyroidism - TSI; Goiter - TSI; Thyroiditis - TSI

 - Toxic multinodular goiter

-- Thyroiditis (swelling of the thyroid gland caused by an overactive immune system)
+- Thyroiditis (swelling and inflammation of the thyroid gland caused by an overactive immune system)

 The test is also done during the last 3 months of pregnancy to predict Graves disease in the baby.

 The TSI test is most commonly done if you have signs or symptoms of hyperthyroidism but are unable to have a test called thyroid uptake and scan.

 This test is not commonly done because it is expensive.
 Most of the time, another test called TSH receptor antibody test is ordered instead.